ak10net/ak10net.github.io/_posts/2021-10-01-the-psychology-of-money.md

 excerpt_separator: <!--more-->
 ---

-# The Psychology of Money summary
+# Summary notes from The Psychology of Money<!--more-->

 1. **No one is crazy**.
 Decisions related to money are situational dependent on the economy, inflation, personal wealth, risk.
 What might seem crazy to one might be normal to the other.